 According to the International Hyperhidrosis Society, up to 32 percent of people with social anxiety experience excessive sweating.

 Here are some common symptoms:

 - Reluctant to shake hands or make physical contact

 - Socially withdrawn

 - Worry constantly about stained clothing

-There are several reasons why anxiety causes or exacerbates sweating.
+There are a couple reasons why anxiety causes or exacerbates sweating.